A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Overview of PEHRT

 \section{Overview of PEHRT}

-PEHRT consists of 2 modules: (1) data pre-processing and (2) representation learning.
-The inputs of PEHRT are original EHR datasets from one or more institutions and the outputs are robust, research-ready datasets that are suitable for a wide range of scientific purposes.
-In the setting of multi-institution data, PEHRT outputs a harmonized dataset that harnesses information across the different data sources.
-One of our key contributions is an \href{https://celehs.github.io/PEHRT/}{online tutorial} (see Figure~\ref{fig:overview}), which guides users through each step of PEHRT using publicly available EHR data from the Medical Information Mart for Intensive Care IV (MIMIC-IV) database.
+PEHRT consists of two modules: (1) data pre-processing and (2) scalable representation learning for data harmonization.
+The input to PEHRT is a set of original EHR datasets from multiple institutions and the output is a harmonized, research-ready dataset \footnote{While developed for integrative analysis, PEHRT can also be used to prepare datasets within a single institution by skipping Step 2.3 (Joint multi-institution EHR embedding training).}.
+One of our key contributions is an online tutorial (see Figure~\ref{fig:overview}), which guides users through each step of PEHRT using publicly available EHR data from the Medical Information Mart for Intensive Care IV (MIMIC-IV) database \citep{johnson2023mimic}.

-Prior to utilizing PEHRT, it is important for researchers to familiarize themselves with their EHR data sources, including relevant documentation, data structure, and coding systems.
-The data must be stored in a relational database, but it is not necessary that data is represented in a common data model.
-Additional details about the equipment and software requirements for PEHRT can be found in the {\href{https://celehs.github.io/PEHRT/#equipment-and-software-requirement}{tutorial introduction}.
+Prior to utilizing PEHRT, it is necessary for researchers to familiarize themselves with their EHR data sources, including relevant documentation, data schema, and coding systems.
+PEHRT is designed to accommodate EHR data stored in relational databases and the original EHR datasets need not be represented in a common data model (e.g., OMOP).
+Additional details about the equipment and software requirements can be found in the tutorial introduction (\url{https://celehs.github.io/PEHRT/}).